 At national level:

-• Cooperation Agreement signed between National Institute of Statistics and ANRE for providing data/information related to electricity prices.
-The Cooperation Agreement is not public available.
+Cooperation Agreement signed by National Institute of Statistics and ANRE for providing data/information related to electricity prices collected based on Regulation (EU) 2016/1952 methodology.
+The Cooperation Agreement is not publicly available.

 6.2.
 Institutional Mandate - data sharing